verilog-indeed/gowin_fpga_tutorials/gowin_empu/README.md

  * Instruction set：Thumb (-mthumb)
  * Endianness：Toolchain default
  * Unaligned access：Toolchain default
-* Find the "GNU ARM Cross Assembler -> Preprocessor" settings and create a new element in the "Defined symbols" pane, give this symbol a value of "__STARTUP_CLEAR_BSS.
+* Find the "GNU ARM Cross Assembler -> Preprocessor" settings and create a new element in the "Defined symbols" pane, give this symbol a value of "__STARTUP_CLEAR_BSS".

 ![](media/empu-tut-gmd-asm-symbols.png)